SciRuby/daru/README.md

 * Sorting with missing data present.
 * Make vectors aware of the data frame that they are a part of.
 * MultiIndex support.
+* re_index should re establish previous index values in the newly supplied index.

 ## Contributing